Anastasia-Labs/lucid-evolution/CONTRIBUTING.md

-# Contributing to Lucid Evolution
+# Contributing to Evolution SDK

-👋 Welcome to the Lucid Evolution community!
+👋 Welcome to the Evolution SDK community!

-This guide will help you get started with contributing to Lucid Evolution.
+This guide will help you get started with contributing to Evolution SDK.
 Our goal is to make the contribution process transparent and collaborative for everyone involved.

-Lucid Evolution is structured as a monorepo with multiple packages.
+Evolution SDK is structured as a monorepo with multiple packages.
 Each package serves a specific purpose, so please make sure you're working in the appropriate package when making changes.
 While we encourage innovation, we also value stability for our users, so please:

 - Maintain backward compatibility unless a breaking change is explicitly agreed upon for a major version release
 - Consider performance implications when modifying core functionality